Go Full Galactica

 Apparently, hacking can be done with the right gears.

-I think someone confused cyberpunk with steampunk.
+I think someone confused cyber-punk with steampunk.

 The other tech hazard: I can’t leave this topic without noting that there may be an issue with technology that’s a lot more significant than malicious hacking.